-The video shows our female carrion crow Pepper taking advantage of a bath in natural apple cider vinegar, before we have been actually able to add drinking water to dilute the vinegar further.
+The video shows carrion crow Emma taking advantage of a bath in natural apple cider vinegar, before we have been actually able to add drinking water to dilute the vinegar further.
 This behaviour can be seen as the equivalent to or a variation of anting, frequently observed in the wild.

 One theory on anting is that the formic acid could act as a fungicide, bactericide and insect repellent, while others think that it is the vitamin D content in the acid that birds are interested in.
 However, birds sometimes use alternative anting tools, such as millipedes and fruit, and in our case apple cider vinegar.
 Some scientists believe that anting is used to preen feathers and helps to prevent the drying out of the plumage.
 Another suggestion is that anting has an intoxicating effect on birds, as some birds have been seen to shake themselves and seemingly lose control over their ability to walk.